renderedtext/semaphore-docs-new/source/docs/continuous-deployment-options.md

 Note: It is also possible to set up a deployment server without continuous deployment and perform manual, one-click deployment from any branch.

-Servers, which can can be accessed from project pages, display a detailed deploy history in a form similar to a changelog.
+Servers, which can be accessed from project pages, display a detailed deploy history in a form similar to a changelog.
 This way, your team can keep track of who delivered what and when.